 Graphite Pencils

 When it comes to graphite pencils, most brands are more or less the same - whether it's Staedtler, Koh-I-Noor, Caran d'Ache, Prismacolor, Faber-Castell, Derwent, etc. However, we highly recommend Matt Graphite Pencils by Faber-Castell because their newly developed graphite doesn’t shine like traditional graphite, which has always been a common problem for artists.
 Plus, they’ve added grades up to 14B, compared to the usual maximum of 9B.
-This allows artists to create deep, rich black tones that look like charcoal but without the unwanted shine.
+This allows artists to create deep, rich black tones that look like charcoal.
 (See the accompanying drawing of a Ragdoll Cat, done entirely with Matt graphite pencils.)

 We are not promoted or affiliated with Faber-Castell; this is simply our heartfelt recommendation and the pencils our instructor uses throughout the tutorials on this website.